 Chasing Sales Quotes: The Truth About Following Up the Sales Quote.

-Chasing the sales paperwork is part of that job, but really, should you need all those phone calls, the emails, the conversations with their secretary?
+Chasing the sales paperwork is part of that job, but really, let’s look at how you can legitimately ditch all those phone calls, the emails, the conversations with their reception.

 But you know what?